beemi/beemi/README.md

 #### 💡 Development

 - Capable of building Node.js microservices using Express.js
+- Expert in developing Spring Boot REST API microservices, incorporating services such as RDS, Kafka, SNS, and SQS to ensure efficient and reliable data handling
+- Experienced in crafting performant GoLang microservices, utilizing its simplicity and efficiency in creating scalable, concurrent programs
 - Well-versed in dependency management tools like Maven, Gradle, NPM, Nexus, and JFrog Artifactory
 - Extensive experience using analytical tools like Amplitude and Mixpanel

 #### 🎯 Software Testing

+##### Functional

-- Experienced in creating automation frameworks and tests using JavaScript/Node.js stack tools like Cypress, Jest/Enzyme, Cucumber, Selenium, Chai, Mocha, Protractor, and Jasmine
+- Experience in crafting automation frameworks and tests using testing tools on the JavaScript / Node.js stack (e.g. Cypress, Jest/Enzyme, Cucumber, Selenium, Chai, Mocha, Protractor, Jasmine etc)
-- Adept at performing microservice event-based system tests using Mockito, REST Assured, and Karate
+- Solid know-how in conducting micro service event-based system tests using Mockito, REST Assured, and Karate
-- Proficient in Unit & Integration testing using the Jest framework
+- Proficient in writing Unit & Integration tests using Jest framework

-#### 🏋️‍♂️ Non-Functional Testing
+##### Non-Functional

-- Proficient in designing and running Gatling load & stress tests in Kubernetes clusters
+- Expert in designing and executing load & stress tests using Gatling and K6 in Kubernetes clusters
+- Proficient in monitoring performance metrics with Prometheus and visualizing data using Grafana

-#### 🔒 Security
+##### Security

-- Capable of identifying vulnerabilities and mitigating cyber attacks
+- Skilled in identifying vulnerabilities and mitigating potential cyber attacks

+By integrating the K6 testing tool with Prometheus for collecting metrics and Grafana for data visualization, I provide comprehensive non-functional testing services, ensuring the optimal performance of your applications even under heavy load conditions.
+My approach allows for effective monitoring, reporting, and continuous improvement, key aspects in maintaining robust and reliable software systems.

 ### 📫 How to reach me: